Jegstudio/gutenverse-core/gutenverse/readme.txt

 == 3RD PARTY DETAILS ==

 - Gutenverse Newsletter
-In our Gutenverse Dashboard, we offer a form for subscribing to our newsletter.
-By subscribing, we will sent you recent updates about Gutenverse.
+Our Gutenverse Dashboard offers a form for subscribing to our newsletter.
+By subscribing, we will send you recent updates about Gutenverse.
 The only information required and sent is the email address you manually input into the designated box.
 This data is securely sent to our server at <a href="https://gutenverse.com/" target="_blank" rel="">gutenverse.com</a>.
 Rest assured, no information is transmitted automatically without your explicit consent.

 If you'd like more details about Gutenverse, you can check out the terms and conditions <a href="https://gutenverse.com/terms-and-conditions/" target="_blank" rel="">Here!</a>.

+== DOCUMENTATION ==
+We have some <a href="https://gutenverse.com/docs/" target="_blank" rel="">documentation articles here</a> that might help you start your journey with Gutenverse.

 == COMMUNITY ==